 Wireless phones transmit some of their identification information over the public airwaves when they attempt to access the system.
 Thieves may try and intercept this information and copy (clone) the identification information that would allow them to make phone calls that would be billed to the other telephone.
 To prevent this unauthorized duplication of identification information, an authentication process can be used that uses secret keys to validate access information.
 During the authentication process, code keys are created from secret codes that are stored in both the mobile radio and in the system.
 Along with basic identification information, these keys are exchanged during each system access attempt.
 The secret codes are not transmitted.
-Because the system and the mobile radio have the secret keys, both the mobile phone and the system can validate that the code information is correct.
+Because the system can validate that the code information is correct.
 If the codes do not match, the system should not allow the call to be processed.
 New codes are created during each access attempt to prevent copying of the codes and immediately attempting access.